monkeysuffrage/pgbrowser/README.md

 PGBrowser
 =========

 A 'pretty good' mechanize-like php library for managing cookies and submitting forms.
-[Fork Version]
+[Fork Version].
+This fork version was totally refactored for PSR-0 full compliant and was implemented the persistence of cookies between connection in the same session instance (good for crawling)

 Read the [Documentation](https://github.com/monkeysuffrage/pgbrowser/wiki)